Ilmosal/NorDB/doc/source/nordb_cmdline_tool.rst

 SOLUTION_TYPE tells the command the type of the solution of the nordic files to be pushed into the database.
 Filenames refer to all files that will be read and pushed to the database.

-The options for nordb insert are
+The options for nordb insert are:

     - -nf/--nofix
     - -ig/--ignore-duplicates